Spea/spea.github.com/_posts/2013-01-22-bower-bundle.markdown

 #### Use the provided composer script to install dependencies on composer install/update

-This bundle provides a composer script to install the dependencies when ```composer update/install``` is executed.
+This bundle provides a composer script to install the dependencies when <code>composer update/install</code> is executed.

 <pre class="prettyprint lang-json linenums">
 {